Exploration and Incentivizing Participation in Randomized Trials: Heterogeneous agents

 \xhdr{Economic model.} The definitions are extended to include the agents' types, as per the semantics described above.
 In what follows, consider an agent with type $\type = (\pubtype,\subtype)\in \pubtypes\times\subtypes$.

 Agents' beliefs are extended as follows.
 When some arm $a$ is chosen, the outcome is an independent draw from some distribution $\truestate(a,\pubtype)$ over outcomes; note that the outcome distribution is determined by both the arm and the public type.
 Mappings $\mystate:[n]\times\pubtypes\to \Delta_\Omega$ are identified as \emph{states}, and~$\truestate$ as the true state.
-As before, the agents believe that $\truestate$ is drawn from some Bayesian prior $\prior$ over finitely many possible states.
-In each round $t$, type $\type_t$ is drawn independently from some fixed distribution $\typeDist$.
-Both $\prior$ and $\typeDist$ are known to the mechanism.
+As before, the agents believe that $\truestate$ is drawn from some Bayesian prior $\prior$ over finitely many possible states. \footnote{Prior $\prior$ represents common pre-existing medical knowledge, so it is reasonable for it to be same for all agents.} In each round $t$, type $\type_t$ is drawn independently from some fixed distribution $\typeDist$.
+Both $\prior$ and $\typeDist$ are known to the mechanism and the agents.

-To simplify presentation, we assume that all outcome distributions $\mystate(a,\pubtype)$ has full support over the set $\outcomes$ of possible outcomes, \ie that this holds for all arms $a$, public types $\pubtype$, and states $\mystate\in\support(\prior)$; we term this the \emph{full support assumption}. \footnote{This assumption can be removed, at the cost of some technical complications; we outline this in \cref{sec:homo-details}.}
+To simplify presentation, we assume that all outcome distributions $\mystate(a,\pubtype)$ have full support over the set $\outcomes$ of possible outcomes, \ie that this holds for all arms $a$, public types $\pubtype$, and states $\mystate\in\support(\prior)$; we term this the \emph{full support assumption}. \footnote{This assumption can be removed, at the cost of some technical complications, see \Cref{rem:full-support}.}

 The agent's \emph{utility} for a given outcome $\outcome$ is $\val(\outcome,\subtype)\in [0,1]$; note that it is determined by both the outcome and the private type.
 The realized utility is subjective and not directly observable.
 The \emph{utility structure} $\val:\outcomes\times\subtypes\to[0,1]$ is known to the mechanism and all agents.